-What do you do with the 0?
+What do you do with the 0 and the empty value?

-So, one thing you’d want to do when checking for consistency is to see if it is a ‘0-empty’ or an ‘empty-0’.
+So, one thing you’d want to do when checking for consistency is to convert a ‘0-empty’ or ‘empty-0’.
 What this means is that you either convert the zeros to empties or the empties to zeros.
 But when do you do that?
 If that zero has no meaning or consequence, it can be converted into an empty.
 Take the number of employees, for instance, this factor can’t be zero, so it has to be empty.
 If the participant puts a ‘0’ that entry has to be blocked or if accepted converted into a blank automatically which then has to be verified or in this case, rectified.

 Benchmarking a group of businesses by an association takes a great deal of time, much of that time is taken up with validating and checking the data for consistency.
 It is a huge part of making sure that the data fed into the benchmarking system is solid.
 Even leading benchmarking programs like the Compare Method, will not be able to fix consistency errors plus, the results will be affected by incorrect information.